 Covering acne incorrectly is one of the most common mistakes and one that could even make your acne worse.

-The under-eye area tends to be dry, so under-eye concealers tend to be very oily.
-Instead, we recommend Oil-free, noncomedogenic brands which are less likely to cause pore blockages and breakouts.
+Under-eye concealers tend to be used to disguise acne blemishes however we recommend Oil-free, noncomedogenic brands which are less likely to cause pore blockages and breakouts.
 Hypo-allergenic and fragrance-free makeup brands are also a good idea.

 In general, it is good to avoid makeup containing silicone or mica.